altwajre/hello-akka/resources/docs/05-clustering/07-cluster-metrics-extension/README.md

 - Certain message routing and let-it-crash functions may not work when Sigar is not provisioned.

 Cluster metrics extension comes with two built-in collector implementations:

-    akka.cluster.metrics.SigarMetricsCollector, which requires Sigar provisioning, and is more rich/precise akka.cluster.metrics.JmxMetricsCollector, which is used as fall back, and is less rich/precise
+- akka.cluster.metrics.SigarMetricsCollector, which requires Sigar provisioning, and is more rich/precise.
+- akka.cluster.metrics.JmxMetricsCollector, which is used as fall back, and is less rich/precise.

 You can also plug-in your own metrics collector implementation.

 By default, metrics extension will use collector provider fall back and will try to load them in this order:

-    configured user-provided collector
+- configured user-provided collector.
-    built-in akka.cluster.metrics.SigarMetricsCollector
+- built-in akka.cluster.metrics.SigarMetricsCollector.
-    and finally akka.cluster.metrics.JmxMetricsCollector
+- and finally akka.cluster.metrics.JmxMetricsCollector.

 # Metrics Events